jingerchong/jingerchong.github.io/_grids/iron-man/grid-3.markdown

 section: Iron Man marking
 ---

-Printing a marking template on sticker paper, tried carving on scrap plywood, tried embossed, engraved, tinted, finally settled on embossed no tint.
-Traced some guides using carbon paper, and went at it with the dremel, then sanded everything down with small diamond files.
+For the marking in front of the base block, I printed a template and traced it on scrap plywood using carbon paper.
+Since it was my first time carving, I experimented with embossing, engraving, and staining before I decided on plain and embossed.
+I then etched the entire marking and cleaned it up with small diamond files.